fauzan-radji/anonymsg/README.md

    }
    ```

-8. Adjust the `firebase.rc` file to your project
+8. Adjust the `.firebaserc` file to your project

    ```json
    {